10 Things to Ensure Your Sales Playbook is Crazy Good

 4. Your pricing and commission structures

 How much do your products and services cost?
-This is huge information that every sales rep must be equipped with, so don’t forget to add it to your playbook!
+This is huge information that every sales rep must be equipped with, so don’t forget to add it to your sales playbook!

-If your business offers sales commissions, you also want to include an overview of that in the playbook as well.
+If your business offers sales commissions, you also want to include an overview of that in the sales playbook as well.

 How does the commission structure work?
 Does the sale rep earn base pay plus commission and a bonus or only their salary?